CemGEMS web app tutorial¶

 In an existing recipe, the phaseAliases table can be selected by clicking on a triangle near the "phasesAliases" entry, located below the horisontal bar charts.
 The expanded table looks like this:

-The table has several columns, but only three with white background are editable.
+The table has several columns, but only three with the white background are editable.

 Editing aliases of names of GEMS phases¶

-In the "Phase alias (recipe)" column, you can change the alias of any phase name from the GEMS database, for instance "AqueousSolution" for "aq_gen".
-The aliases will appear in place of GEMS phase names in:
+In the "Phase alias (recipe)" column, you can change the alias of any phase name from GEMS database, for instance "AqueousSolution" for "aq_gen".
+The aliases will appear in place of GEMS phase names at the following locations:

-The template phaseAliases table is automatically included when a new recipe is created.
-Hence, any changed restrictions for phases will only appear in this recipe and any recipes cloned (duplicated) from it.
-The changes in the phaseAliases table made in the current recipe will be saved when it is equilibrated or cloned, and will affect all its child processes and plots.
+The template phaseAliases table is automatically added to a newly-created recipe.
+Hence, any changed aliases or restrictions for phases will only appear in this recipe and any recipes cloned (duplicated) from it.
+The changes in phaseAliases table made in the current recipe will be saved when it is equilibrated or cloned, and will affect all its child processes and plots.
 If there are several recipes in one recipe document, the same phaseAlias table (edited or not) applies to all recipes.

-To activate the previously suppressed phase, just uncheck its respective checkbox.
+To activate a previously forced (suppressed) phase, just uncheck its respective checkbox in the "Force" column.

-Based on expert knowledge, the most frequently suppressed phases in hydrated cement systems are already suppressed in the phaseAliases template.
+Based on the expert knowledge, the most frequently suppressed phases in hydrated cement systems are already forced to 0 in the phaseAliases template.
 Some other phases, such as siliceous hydrogarnets or zeolites may also need to be suppressed or allowed, depending on cement type, blending, temperature and other factors considered in cement chemistry and thermodynamics.
-For instance, in an iron-rich blended cement, it could make sense to remove restrictions from Aft-AlFe-ss and AFm-AlFe-ss solid solutions and restrict AFm-$-OH-ss and AFt-$-c-ss phases instead.
+For instance, in an iron-rich blended cement, it could make sense to activate the Aft-AlFe-ss and AFm-AlFe-ss solid solutions and suppress the AFm-$-OH-ss and AFt-$-c-ss phases instead.